Bulk Water Supply

 The water is sourced from the Bathurst water supply system and has been treated to meet the Australian Drinking Water Guidelines.
-The water should be used in a conservative manner that is consistent with Bathurst’s current level of water restrictions.
+The water must be used in a conservative manner that is consistent with Bathurst’s current level of water restrictions.

 Cost of Water

 Council resolved at its meeting of 6 June 2018 to temporarily reduce the price of the bulk filtered water.
-Water now costs $2.50 per kL until further notice.
+Water costs $2.50 per kL until further notice.
 This rate will be reviewed as conditions change.